niu-ge/NTU_Blockchain_FYP/README.md

 **1. Ethereum Smart Contracts w/ Centralised Database:**
 The centralized database used in this project is PHPMyAdmin.
 Database will be tabulated with incoming generated/usages/billed/paid values in order to provides values neccessary to interact with smart contract such as outstanding values.

-***Simulation explained:***
+***Simulation explained: ***

-(Owner) Microgrid's values inserted to database were values obtained by OPAL-RT model which simulate a transmission and data were collected and later were used in the project for a realistic scenario.
+(Owner) Microgrid's values from datasheet inserted to database, datasheet values were obtained by OPAL-RT model which simulate a transmission and data were collected and later were used in the project for a realistic scenario.

 (Customer) Customer's usages value were tabulated randomly.

+*coded in centralisedSimulation.php

 The simulated data used in this simulated could also be replaced by an actual real time smart meter API for data transmission if possible.

 ***Functions implemented in centralised database:***
 - Able to simulate real-time second by second basis energy transmission within the microgrid owner and its respectively customer.
 - Able to calculate and fairly distribute energy generated to each consumer according to their past 15mins usage pattern.

+*coded in centralisedSimulation.php

 ***Advantages:***
 - No extra gases fees(transaction cost) is needed to pay in Ether Smart Contract to maintain this type centralised database.